jafingerhut/core.btree-vector/doc/intro.md

 ## Using invariants to develop programs

-One good way to reason carefully about all possible behaviors of a program is by stating, and mathematically proving, conditions that must be true at all times during the program's execution.
+One good way to reason carefully about all possible behaviors of a program is by stating, mathematically proving, and testing for conditions that must be true at all times during the program's execution.
 Such a condition is called an _invariant_, meaning "unchanging", in the sense that the condition remains true always.

 When implementing a data structure, such invariants are often stated based upon the "shape" and contents of the data structure.
-Then, show how every operation on that data structure "maintains the invariant", i.e. if the initial data structure given as input(s) to the operations satisfy the invariant, then the final data structure does, too.
+Every operation on that data structure must "maintain the invariant", ensuring that if the initial data structure(s) given as input(s) to the operations satisfy the invariant, then the final data structure does, too.

 Aside: There are likely better introductions to invariants for simple